 Many on the ‘warmist’ (alarmist) side blame the capitalists.
 Leaving aside that we have a lot to thank the capitalists for, although they have never been good at sharing, the ‘Tragedy’ dictates that the capitalists will remain trapped in their now dangerous behaviour until a new, sharing culture emerges.

 Goodness me, have I really got so far without mentioning the Citizens’ Basic Income?
 It could be the beginning of a shift to a sharing culture.
 But why should capitalists accept such a drastic form of sharing?
 They may be greedy, but they are not generally stupid.
-If Milton Friedman, an arch globalizer, could see the sense in the Basic Income, there is hope.
+If Milton Friedman, an arch globalizer, could see the sense in a form pf the Basic Income, there is hope.